 24 Jul INTRODUCING AETHER

-The Colour Elements app was launched this summer and includes the new element of aether.
+The Colour Elements app was launched in summer 2017 and includes the new element of aether.

 For the purposes of personal colour analysis, colour has historically been divided into four main groups.
 Some personal colour companies have developed this further by creating different mixes of the original four but essentially subsequent groups still have their foundations in them.
 When personal colour analysis was originally developed in the 70’s colours were classified according to the four seasons and this was the system that I trained in New York in the noughties.
 Over the years after my training I would occasionally have real difficulty identifying the appropriate colours for a customer.
 I suspected that this was down to my ineptitude and not a fault of the system.